 The Government of Bangladesh (GoB) is currently preparing a five-year Bangladesh Environmental Sustainability and Transformation (BEST) Project (the Project) with funding from the World Bank (WB) to support the GoB in addressing its environmental challenges that threaten the long-term sustainable development of the country.
 The project will be implemented by the Department of Environment (DoE) of the Ministry of Environment; Forest and Climate Change (MoEFCC) along with the Bangladesh Bank (BB) of the Ministry of Finance (MoF); Bangladesh Road Transport Authority (BRTA) of the Ministry of Road Transports and Bridges (MoRTB); and Bangladesh Hi-Tech Park Authority (BHTPA) of the ICT Division, Ministry of Posts, Telecommunications and Information Technology (MoPT&IT).

-The Project Development Objectives (PDO) are ‘to strengthen the capacity of the GoB in environmental management and to reduce pollution discharges from targeted sources’.
+The Project Development Objectives (PDO) are ‘to strengthen the capacity of the GoB in environmental management and to reduce pollution discharges from targeted sources.
 The indicators proposed to measure the achievement of the project’s PDOs are: (a) number of environmental compliance inspections performed; (b) improved daily disclosure of ambient air quality information; (c) reduction in PM2.5 emission from targeted sources; and (d) reduced/avoided greenhouse gas GHG emission from targeted sources.

 Project design has prioritized investment needs for environmental management and pollution management based on time and resource available to the project and readiness of specific investment activities.
 The project’s overall environmental and social (E&S) impacts will be vastly positive and contribute to improvement of the environment and the minor negative impacts can be managed with appropriate mitigating measures.
 The project will support the following five components: